-- Shadow Focus is the optimal choice at present for the nearly energy free Mutilate it provides.
+- Shadow Focus is the optimal choice at present for the nearly energy free Mutilate/Ambush it provides.
 The cheap opener lets you more quickly move into the rest of your rotation.
 The Burst of Speed talent will make up for Nightstalker’s faster movement.

 Tier 2 Talents, level 30:

 - Nerve Strike has practically no impact the majority of the time, though it will help take the trash down faster and will help in those rare instances where you have that trash’s aggro.

 - Combat Readiness is a survivability cooldown.
 Only useful if you find yourself under attack, which should be uncommon.